myCMTN Apply

 Speak with an Educational Advisor or Marja Burrows, the Program Coordinator, for assistance with course selection

 The Social Service Worker (SSW) program is offered on a full- and part-time basis.
-Students must maintain an average GPA of 2.0 to receive the credential.
+Learners must maintain an average GPA of 2.0 to receive the credential.

 SSW certificate